Ring in the Chinese New Year in London

 The lunar based Chinese New Year is the most important event in the Chinese calendar, and is celebrated around the world.

-The lively capital of London enjoys the largest Chinese New Year celebrations outside of Asia.
+London enjoys the largest Chinese New Year celebrations outside of Asia.
 Visitors to the city will be able to discover more about this fantastic festival in a range of special events.

 New Year Traditions

 Chinese New Year is based on the lunar New Year.
 It’s celebrated by Chinese communities everywhere.
 Each New Year is represented by one of the 12 Chinese Zodiac Animals.
 From the start of New Year to the brightest day of the lunar month, special traditions are observed.

 Houses are cleaned to remove bad luck, and decorated with paper scrolls offering good luck.
 Chinese families gather together on the eve of Chinese New Year to share the most important meal of the year.
 Depending on the region of China they are from, the food could include special fish, dumplings, or sticky rice dishes.

 Fireworks are an important part of the Chinese New Year.
 They’re set off just after midnight on the night of the New Year to drive away evil.